swiftly-solution/documentation/docgen/output/events/gameevents/onhltvrankcamera.md

 ---

 # OnHltvRankCamera
-This event is triggered when a camera ranking
+This event is triggered when hltv_rank_camera is triggered.
 ::: tabs
 @tab Lua
 ```lua